Vodafone mobile review 2021

 Vodafone offers a range of contract, SIM-only and pay-as-you-go tariffs as well as a number of smart devices.
-There are also neat extras such as free NOW TV subscriptions and rewards each time you top up on pay-as-you-go.
+There are also neat extras such as free Spotify subscriptions and the VeryMe Reward scheme offering exclusive discounts and prizes to customers.

 Tariffs and plans

-Vodafone’s SIM-only deals arrive in the form of 12-month or 30-day contracts and all include unlimited texts and a range of data deals.
-If you're prepared to sign up to a 12-month SIM-only deal, you get more choice and larger allowances of data, texts and calls.
-You can also get the Red Entertainment tariff on SIM-only, giving you a choice of NOW TV, Sky Sports Mobile TV and NOW TV as an extra.
+Vodafone’s SIM-only deals arrive in the form of 24-month, 12-month or 30-day contracts and all include unlimited texts and a range of data deals.
+If you're prepared to sign up to a 24-month SIM-only deal, you get more choice of data, texts and calls.

-Vodafone also offers pay-as-you-go bundles that roll over unused data, minutes and texts to the next 30-day period, and gives you reward points each time you top up.
-The points can be spent on items such as bluetooth speakers, shopping vouchers or even a shiny new smartphone.
+Vodafone also offers pay-as-you-go bundles that roll over unused data, minutes and texts to the next 30-day period.

 Phone and device range